Modern Slavery and Human Trafficking Policy:

 Recruit 2 You Ltd will collect your personal data (which may include sensitive personal data) and will process your personal data for the purposes of providing you with work-finding services.
 This includes for example, contacting you about job opportunities, assessing your suitability for those opportunities, updating our databases, putting you forward for job opportunities, arranging payments to you and developing and managing our services and relationship with you and our clients.

-In some cases, we may be required to use your data for the purpose of investigating, reporting and detecting crime and also to comply with laws that apply to us.
-We may also use your information during the course of internal audits to demonstrate our compliance with certain industry standards.
+In some cases, we may be required to use your data for the purpose of investigating, reporting and detecting crime and to comply with laws that apply to us.
+We may also use your information during internal audits to demonstrate our compliance with certain industry standards.

 The legal bases we rely upon to offer these services to you are: